Echidna Facts Spiny Anteater

 Photo: Echidna habitat map

-The smaller short-beaked echidna is found in Australia and New Guinea, and the larger long-beaked echidna is found only in New Guinea.
+The short-beaked echidna lives in Australia and New Guinea, and the long-beaked echidna is only found in the highlands of New Guinea.

 Echidna Diet